 Life insurance for stay-at-home parents

-It’s not an easy thing to think about, but if your partner were seriously injured or passed away suddenly, your financial situation would likely be impacted.
-Childcare and sitters may be needed during school holidays or in the evenings once you return to work.
-A housekeeper might be needed to keep on top of laundry and cleaning.
-You could also find yourself spending more on take-out dinners or pre-packaged snacks during busy times of the year.
+It’s not an easy thing to think about, but if your partner were diagnosed with a terminal illness or passed away suddenly, the household finances would likely be impacted.
+Childcare and sitters may be needed in the evenings or during school holidays whilst you're at work.
+A housekeeper might be needed to help keep on top of laundry and cleaning.
+You could find yourself spending more on take-out dinners or pre-packaged snacks during busy times of the year.

-Even if a stay-at-home parent doesn’t bring in a traditional salary, they do make a tangible financial contribution to the family.
+Even if a stay-at-home parent doesn’t bring home a traditional salary, they do make a real financial contribution to the family.
 Covering him or her with a life insurance policy may make sense to help ease the financial burden created by their loss.

 Show some appreciation